7-Day South Beach Diet Phase 1 Meal Plan: Quick Weight Loss

 • Steamed Broccoli and Arugula Salad: Steam broccoli until tender-crisp and serve with a side of arugula salad dressed with olive oil and lemon juice.

-• Cottage Cheese with Cucumber Slices
+• Low Fat Cottage Cheese with Cucumber Slices

 • Turkey Slices with Mustard

-Baked Salmon
+Baked Salmon with Dill and Lemon

-Day 5:
+Day 5

 • Avocado and Tomato Breakfast Sandwich (without bread for Phase 1): Layer sliced avocado and tomato between lettuce leaves for a fresh and satisfying breakfast sandwich.